• Blog

 • How to get pregnant?

-Early pregnancy loss — and the grieving of what could have been — can be devastating.
-Often the grief is quiet and lonely, especially if few people knew you were pregnant.
-And while the grief will lessen with time, it’s one you’ll always carry.
-But know this, especially if you’ve never had a child: This tangled web of love, sadness, hope and worry?
-These are the emotions that make up motherhood.
+Early pregnancy loss — and the grief of what could have been — can be devastating.
+Often, it’s a quiet, lonely sorrow, especially if few people knew you were pregnant.
+And while time may heal your pain, it will always be part of you.
+But know this, especially if you’ve never had a child: this tangled web of love, sadness, and worry is the very essence of motherhood.

 You were pregnant.
 Now you’re not.
-Over and over you think, What happened?
-Here, we try to help.
+The question haunts you: What happened?
+We’re here to try to help.

 What is early pregnancy loss?

-Early pregnancy loss, also called chemical pregnancy or biochemical pregnancy, is a form of miscarriage.
+Early pregnancy loss, also called chemical or biochemical pregnancy, is a form of miscarriage.
 It is not a false positive.
-If you’re experiencing early pregnancy loss, testing negative after a positive pregnancy test often means that your hCG levels are dropping and therefore are no longer detectible.
-Don’t ever let anyone tell you that you weren’t really pregnant.
+If you’re experiencing early pregnancy loss, testing negative after a positive pregnancy test often means that your hCG levels are dropping and, therefore, are no longer detectable.
+Don’t let anyone tell you that you weren’t really pregnant.
 You were pregnant.

 Why did this happen?

-According to ACOG, about 50% of early pregnancy losses happen when the embryo receives an abnormal number of chromosomes from the fertilized egg.1 It’s important to not blame yourself.
-Your morning runs did not cause this.
-The birth control pills you took before getting pregnant did not cause this.
-Having sex two nights ago did not cause this.
-Early pregnancy loss occurs in more than one third of women older than age 40, but several factors affect early pregnancy loss, not just age alone.1 Sometimes it just happens (an unsatisfying sentiment, but true).
-Almost always, you couldn’t have done anything to prevent it.
+When considering causes of early pregnancy loss, ACOG reports that approximately 50% are attributed to chromosomal abnormalities in the embryo.1 It’s important not to blame yourself.
+Your morning runs didn’t cause this.
+The birth control pills you took before getting pregnant didn’t cause this.
+Having sex two nights ago didn’t cause this.
+Early pregnancy loss occurs in more than one-third of women over 40, but multiple factors contribute—not just age.1 Sometimes, it just happens (an unsatisfying sentiment, but true).
+In most cases, there’s nothing you could have done to prevent it.

 How do I know I’m no longer pregnant?

-Sometimes early pregnancy loss is symptom-free and only discovered during an exam.
-At-home ways of knowing include bleeding, cramping and/or a negative pregnancy test that follows a positive one.
-A physical exam is another way to know.
-Your ob-gyn might also request an ultrasound or blood test (or series of blood tests) to see if your hCG levels are dropping.
+Sometimes, early pregnancy loss has no symptoms and is only discovered during an exam.
+At-home signs could include bleeding, cramping, and/or a negative pregnancy test that follows a positive one.
+A physical exam can also help confirm a loss.
+Your ob-gyn may order an ultrasound or blood test, often a series, to see if your hCG levels are dropping.

 Yes.
-If you’ve tested positive, it’s important to see your ob-gyn.
-If you’re experiencing bleeding or cramping, it’s important to determine if it’s normal, if you’re going through pregnancy loss, or if you’re having other pregnancy complications.
+If you’ve had a positive pregnancy test, it’s important to see your healthcare professional.
+If you’re experiencing bleeding or cramping, it’s crucial to determine if it’s normal, whether it’s a sign of pregnancy loss, or another complication.

 Coping physically with early pregnancy loss

-Often early pregnancy loss doesn’t require any intervention aside from a visit to your ob-gyn.
-Typically the tissue passes naturally, like a period but heavier and longer than normal.
-You may pass a small amount of tissue that resembles a blood clot.
-You may experience cramping, nausea or diarrhea.
-Sometimes intervention is required via medication for pain or an outpatient surgery to remove tissue from your uterus that doesn’t pass on its own or that causes infection.
+In most cases, early pregnancy loss doesn’t require any intervention beyond a visit to your healthcare professional.
+Typically, the tissue passes naturally, like a period, but heavier and longer than normal.
+You may pass small tissue that resembles a blood clot and may experience cramping, nausea, or diarrhea.
+Sometimes intervention is needed via medication for pain or an outpatient procedure to remove tissue from your uterus that doesn’t pass on its own or that causes infection.
 An ultrasound or blood test can determine if this is necessary.
-Your ob-gyn will offer guidance moving forward, particularly for when you can have sex or use tampons again.
+Your healthcare provider will guide you on what comes next, including when it’s safe to have sex or use tampons again.

 Coping mentally with early pregnancy loss

-You may feel lonely in your grief.
-Often family, friends and co-workers didn’t even know you were pregnant and will expect you to be fine, normal — the same — the next time they see you.
+You may feel alone in your grief.
+Often, family, friends, and co-workers didn’t even know you were pregnant and will expect you to be fine— the same — the next time they see you.
 But you aren’t the same.
 And that’s OK.
 You’ve experienced loss.
-Allow yourself grace and time as you navigate through it.
+Give yourself grace and time as you navigate through it.

-If you think you or your partner might need some extra help working through your grief, many in-person and online support groups exist.
+If you or your partner need extra support, many in-person and online support groups exist.
 Search online or contact a medical professional for recommendations.

 Looking ahead

-You may not want to think about your next pregnancy soon after early pregnancy loss — it may even feel disrespectful.
-There’s no timeline you have to follow, and everyone grieves differently.
-You will know when it’s time to move forward.
+You may not want to think about another pregnancy soon after an early pregnancy loss — it may even feel disrespectful.
+There’s no timeline to follow, and everyone grieves differently.
+You will know when you're ready to move forward.

-You may be concerned about future pregnancies, especially if you’ve never been pregnant before.
+It's natural to worry about future pregnancies, especially if you’ve never been pregnant before.
 Most women who experience early pregnancy loss do go on to have healthy pregnancies and births.
-Repeated pregnancy loss is rare, with ACOG reporting a 1% likelihood of repeated miscarriages.3
+Repeated pregnancy loss is rare - ACOG reports only a 1% chance of recurrent miscarriage.3

-The human heart has capacity for so much more love than you might realize.
-Your story is still unfolding, and the possibility of its pages being filled with additional love is very real.
-While this may feel impossible right now, invite hope in.
+The human heart holds more love than you might realize.
+Your story is still unfolding, and the possibility of it being filled with even more love is very real.
+While that may feel impossible right now, let hope in.

 Sources